v3rse/site/source/_posts/all-things.md

 A bit of a primer
 ---
-For those who don't know him too well Steph Curry's pretty much the best 3 point shooter in the NBA right now and playing with one of the hardest working teams in the NBA right now, __IMHO__, the Golden State Warriors.
+For those who don't know him too well Steph Curry's pretty much the best 3 point shooter in the NBA  and playing with one of the hardest working teams in the NBA right now, __IMHO__, the Golden State Warriors.

 It wasn't always like that for him though.
 Although he came from a family of highly athletic people (NBA player Dell Curry who was also a great shooter, a mom who played college volleyball and younger siblings who are excelling in their own sports careers), he was rejected by the some of the top college teams after high school because they thought his small frame wasn't what they wanted in a star point guard(sound familiar?
 Hint: David).
 <!-- more -->